J.D. Davis Player Props: Giants vs. Reds

 J.D.
 Davis At The Plate

-- He has gone deep in 12.8% of his games this year, and 3.3% of his plate appearances.
+- He has hit a long ball in 12.5% of his games this year, and 3.2% of his chances at the plate.

-- Davis has driven in a run in 26 games this year (30.2%), including 10 games with more than one RBI (11.6%).
-He has also driven in three or more of his team's runs in seven contests.
+- Davis has picked up an RBI in 29.5% of his games this season, with more than one RBI in 11.4% of his games.
+He has also produced three or more runs in seven contests.

-- In 33 of 86 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 33 games this season (37.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.